mbtissot/recursive-determinant-calculator/README.md

 Where $M^{1n}$ is the reduced matrix, without the row 1, and without the column $n$.

 You could do it with other rows, not only the first one, but then you would need to change the signs accordingly, which is a little bit harder.
-So as quick introduction, stick to $M^{1n}$.
+So as a quick introduction, stick to $M^{1n}$.

 ### Some additional stuff to change on the functions file